olegskl/queue/README.md

         myQueue.add(i); // add value of i as task
     }

-    // Close the queue to
+    // Close the queue to indicate that the callback is to be issued
-    myQueue.close();
+    // on the completion of the previously added tasks: myQueue.close();

 ## Test ##